 Examples of How a Business May Demonstrate the Need for Layoff Aversion Funds

 - I run a call center where employees usually work in an office setting.
 To support social distancing, I'd like my employees to work remotely, which will require equipment such as reliable headphones and laptops for each employee.
 If they do not have this equipment, I will need to layoff my staff.

 - I could ask employees to use their personal phones and work remotely, but I do not have the funds to support the cell phone packages.
 If provided funds to reimburse employees for the increased data usage, my business could avoid layoffs.

 - My employees could work remotely if they had a specific software or computer application, but I cannot afford to purchase.
 Without this software, I will need to layoff my workforce until we can go back to the office.

 - I need my 8 employees to continue to work on site, but I am concerned about their potential exposure to COVID-19 and cannot afford frequent deep cleaning to help limit potential exposure.
 If I had funds to support the deep cleaning, it would allow my workers to continue to work and would foster a safer work environment.

-More info and apply at COVID-19 Layoff Aversion Fund Policy
+More information and apply at COVID-19 Layoff Aversion Fund Policy.